Fingerboard: Scalloping

 A fretted fingerboard can be scalloped by "scooping out" the wood between each of the frets to create a shallow "U" shape.
 The result is a playing surface wherein the players' fingers come into contact with the strings only, and do not touch the fingerboard.

-The process of "scalloping" a fingerboard well, if done by hand, is tedious work, usually done by careful filing of wood between the frets, and requires a large investment of time.
-Consequently, it is relatively expensive to have done.
-Generally, luthiers scallop fingerboards with a special milling machine that has 22 or 24 (according to neck dimensions and number of frets) wood cutting tools.
-This equipment saves time and adds precision to the process of scalloping the wood in the neck's radius the same in all fret spaces.
+If done by hand, the process of scalloping a fingerboard is tedious and time consuming work, involving the careful filing of wood between the frets, and can be expensive.
+Alternatively, luthiers can employ a special milling machine with 22 or 24 (according to neck length and number of frets) wood cutting tools.
+This equipment saves time and adds precision to the process, keeping the neck's radius the same in all fret spaces.

 Scalloped fingerboards are most commonly used by shred guitarists, most notably Ritchie Blackmore and Yngwie Malmsteen, who have signature models developed with Fender that include scalloped fingerboards.
 Ibanez JEM series guitars, designed and played by Steve Vai, come standard with the last 4 frets scalloped.
 In 2008 Ibanez made available their E-Gen model, a Herman Li signature, which includes four scalloped frets (21st to 24th).
 Karl Sanders of the death metal band Nile also uses several guitars with scalloped fingerboards, including several Deans, and KxK Guitars.

 In the 1970s, English guitarist John McLaughlin played with Shakti, along with Indian violinist L. Shankar, using an acoustic guitar with a fully scalloped fretboard.
 He also used an electric guitar with a scalloped fretboard in studio and live performances from 1978 to 1979.
 McLaughlin explained that this feature increased the ease and range of string bends by eliminating friction between the finger and fretboard.
 The scalloped fretboard also facilitates the rapid, microtonal variation that is important in Indian music, as exemplified by classical Indian Sitar music.
 Without scallops, the guitarist must play microtones by sliding the string sideways on the fret.

 Experimental luthier Yuri Landman made an electric guitar for John Schmersal of Enon called the Twister with a partial scalloped neck for only the thin strings (similar to small playground slides).

 Some examples of lutes with scalloped fretboards include the South Indian veena and Vietnamized guitar (called đàn ghi-ta, lục huyền cầm, or ghi-ta phím lõm).
 The Japanese multi-instrumentalist and experimental musical instrument builder Yuichi Onoue has also made a deeply scalloped electric guitar for Vietnamese microtonal playing techniques.